Blog

 Blog Main Image

-Most parents have heard the term PTSA, maybe in a school email, a flyer in their child’s backpack, or a quick announcement at Back to School Night.
-But what is PTSA exactly?
-And how is it different from the PTA you might already know about?
+Most parents have heard the term PTSA, perhaps in a school email, a flyer in their child’s backpack, or a quick announcement at Back to School Night.

 The short answer: PTSA stands for Parent Teacher Student Association.
-It is a version of the traditional PTA (Parent Teacher Association), but with an important twist.
-Students are full members too.
-That small change can open up new opportunities for leadership, collaboration, and fresh ideas at your school.
+It is a non-profit organization and a version of the traditional PTA (Parent Teacher Association), but with an important twist: Students are full members too.

 Click here to bring hands-on STEM programs to your school